Local-MIP/Local-MIP.github.io/download.md

 Local-MIP 1.0 has been archived and is available in the `archive/Local-MIP-1.0/` directory of the repository.

 **Access:**

 - Download the latest release and navigate to `archive/Local-MIP-1.0/`

-**Use Cases:**
-- Reproducing experimental results from papers
-- Comparing with the current version
-- Historical reference

 ---